alpersonalwebsite/react/0-Intro.md

 It´s an extension to JS syntax recommended by React to describe how our UI.
 It´s not mandatory; just a really convenient and standardized way of structure our component´s rendering.

+Note: It´s important to remember React´s motto: `A JavaScript library for building user interfaces.` Following this notion, you will find coherent to have a strict relation between `logic` and `markup` in the same small unit or component.

 Here´s and example using JSX

 ```